AmolKulkarni00/M1_Calculator_Project/1_Requirements/README.md

                The making of new technology based calculator is always required.

 THREATS - The ever evolving world in the field of Technology will become a threat to the basic calculator.

+WHAT - In this utility we can easily calculate the tough numericals with accurate results and save our precious time

+WHY- This is used in order to minimize the calculations done by humans during their work or any other circumstances so that they could continue with the next pile of work

+WHEN - If there is a need to calculate numericals which we generally feel hard can be easily solved by this utility

+WHO - Persons dealing with accounts, especially mathematics in their routine , trading, exponentials can utilize this and be benefited

+HOW - By clearly knowing what values or calculations to be done and entering them accurately leading to operations performance will result in a better way